butriman/butriman.github.io/index.md

 Developed an advanced automated trading bot that executes trades based on algorithmic analysis of real-time market data.
 This project highlights my proficiency in software development and financial technology, featuring a fully automated system that adapts to varying market conditions through flexible parameter adjustments

 #### Technical Contributions
 - **Algorithm Design and Implementation**: Designed and programmed complex trading algorithms (Fibonacci Retracement based) to predict market movements and execute trades with high accuracy.
-Incorporated the use of Python libraries such as pandas, plotly, requests, and telebot to enhance data analysis and real-time interaction capabilities
+Incorporated the use of _Python_ libraries such as _pandas_, _plotly_, _requests_, and _telebot_ to enhance data analysis and real-time interaction capabilities
-- **System Architecture Development**: Engineered a complete system setup from the ground up, integrating Python and PostgreSQL for data handling, processing, and trading operations.
-Utilized PL/pgSQL for efficient ETL processes
+- **System Architecture Development**: Engineered a complete system setup from the ground up, integrating _Python_ and _PostgreSQL_ for data handling, processing, and trading operations.
+Utilized _PL/pgSQL_ for efficient ETL processes
-- **Data Management and Security**: Implemented robust database solutions with PostgreSQL, ensuring data integrity and efficient data handling to support complex trading operations
+- **Data Management and Security**: Implemented robust database solutions with _PostgreSQL_, ensuring data integrity and efficient data handling to support complex trading operations
 - **Real-time Data Processing**: Utilized Bybit's Crypto Exchange API to pull in live data and manage assets, enabling the bot to autonomously handle positions and adjust strategies in real time
 - **System Deployment and Management**: Deployed the trading bot on a Linux server, optimizing system performance for 24/7 operation and ensuring stability and security in a live trading environment
 - **Performance Optimization**: Continuously monitored and optimized the system's performance, refining algorithms and improving system responsiveness through adaptive strategy adjustments